Arisaema triphyllum: Conservation

 The conservation status of Arisaema triphyllum sensu lato is globally secure (G5).
 Based on the conservation status of Arisaema triphyllum subsp. triphyllum, it may be inferred that Arisaema triphyllum sensu stricto is globally secure as well.
 Arisaema triphyllum is imperiled at best (S1S2) in Manitoba.

 Toxicity

 The oxalic acid in jack-in-the-pulpit is poisonous if ingested.
 The plant contains calcium oxalate crystals as raphides in all parts, and because of this, consumption of the raw plant material results in a powerful burning sensation.
-It can cause irritation of the mouth and digestive system, and on rare occasions the swelling of the mouth and throat may be severe enough to affect breathing.
+It can cause irritation of the mouth and digestive system and (on rare occasions) intense swelling of the mouth and throat, potentially being severe enough to affect breathing.
+Arisaemas are in the same plant family as the anthuriums, aglaonemas, alocasias, colocasias, dieffenbachias, monsteras and philodendrons (among numerous others)— all known as "dumb-canes"—and carry the shared side-effect of an inflamed upper respiratory/digestive system upon ingestion.

 Uses

 If the plant is cooked it can be eaten as a root vegetable.
 The calcium oxalate crystals produce a peppery flavor.
 If the plant is sliced then dried it can be eaten like potato chips or ground into a flour.

 A preparation of the root was reported to have been used by Native Americans as a treatment for sore eyes.
 Preparations were also made to treat rheumatism, bronchitis, and snakebites, as well as to induce sterility.

 One account from the Meskwaki people states that they would chop the herb's corm and mix it with meat and leave the meat out for their enemies to find.
 The taste of the oxalate would not be detectable because of the flavored meat, but consuming the meat reportedly caused their enemies pain and death.
 They have also reportedly used it to determine the fate of the sick by dropping a seed in a cup of stirred water; If the seed went around four times clockwise, the patient would recover, if it went around less than four times they would not.

 It is hardy to USDA plant hardiness zone 3.